 As has been argued, the foundations of a critical systems approach to organisational studies owes much to the work of Churchman (1968), which was built on foundations laid by Singer, and has been continued by Ackoff and other adherents to the systems school (Britton & McCallion, 1994).
-In the rest of this chapter we will attempt to draw together the issues from organisational theory, systems theory, social theory and philosophy, and critical theory, to provide a foundation for Computer and Banking based on
+In the rest of this chapter we will attempt to draw together the issues from organisational theory, systems theory, social theory and philosophy, and critical theory, to provide a foundation for Computer and Banking based on systems thinking and KM.

-Figure 10.4.
-The social validity of hard, soft and critical approaches systems thinking and KM.
 In short, the objective is to construct a critical systems framework for Computer and Banking.